What are Can Buoys?

 The U.S. Coast Guard manages can buoys as part of a larger system.
 This system includes other aids like nun buoys and lights.
 It follows international standards for safe travel.

-Understanding can buoys helps vessel operators stay safe and follow rules.
+Understanding can buoys help vessel operators stay safe and follow rules.
 We stress their importance in maritime travel and the need for their upkeep and adherence to standards.

 Conclusion

 There are many other types of buoys besides can buoys.
 Different types of buoys have different purposes.
-It is important for mariners to understand the role of these buoys.
+Mariners need to understand the role of these buoys.
 This can make the maritime business safer and smoother.

 FAQ